pixop/video-compare/README.md

 Notes
 -----

-The code is not maintainable at the moment (too much copy/paste and lazy solutions).
+The code is hard to maintain at the moment (too much copy/paste and lazy solutions).
-My intention has mainly been to quickly build a tool which gets the job done.
+My intention has mainly been to build a tool in a few days which gets the job done.
 A lot of refactoring and clean-up is required when I have the time for it.
 Consider yourself warned! ;-)